M-Art/im-intercom/README.md

     buttons.set_enter_button_callback(callback_enter)

 where callbacks are parameterless functions.
 You can set callbacks before init drivers.
-To print line on LCD use
+To print line on the LCD use

     lcd.println(num, "text")